Table of Contents Show

 Avoid a Best and FinalAvoid a Best and Final

-Do all you can to avoid the best and final.
-The highest and best is called when a seller has received several qualified offers.
+Do all you can to avoid the best and final, a.k.a highest and best.
+The best and final called when a seller had received several qualified offers.
 The seller will then ask all bidders to submit their highest and best offers to purchase.

 These are just a few tips for winning a real estate bidding war.
-Paying a premium for a charming well-priced home is the only way to get into the market today.
+Paying a premium for a charming well-priced home can often be the only way to enter the market.